Himnish1/FakeNewsDetection/README.md

 # FakeNewsDetection

 ### Enviroment Configuration
-* Use the requirements.txt file to create a virtual enviroment
+* Use the requirements.txt file to create a virtual enviroment.
   * `python -m venv FakeNewsEnv`
   * `python3 -m pip install -r requirements.txt`
 * Replace the `FakeNewsDetection/FakeNewsEnv/lib/python3.8/site-packages/nlpaug/augmenter/word/synonym.py` file with the one included in this repository.